Lipschitz Continuous Algorithms for Covering Problems: Lipschitz Continuity under Shared Randomness

 \subsection{Algorithm~\ref{alg:fvs}}

-The randomness in Algorithm~\ref{alg:fvs} arises from three parts: the sampling of parameter $\bm{\lambda}$, the sampling of parameter $\bm{b}$ in \Call{RoundingFVS}{}, and \Call{CycleSparsification}{}.
-As with the sampling of $\bm{\lambda}$ in Section~\ref{sec:shared_setcover}, the sampling of $\bm{\lambda}$ can be rewritten using the procedure from Lemma~\ref{lem:shared_ratio}.
+The randomness in Algorithm~\ref{alg:fvs} arises from three parts: the sampling of parameter $\bm{\lambda}$, $\bm{\kappa}$, and $\bm{W}$, the sampling of parameter $\bm{b}$ in \Call{RoundingFVS}{}, and \Call{CycleSparsification}{}.
+As in Section~\ref{sec:shared_setcover}, the sampling of the first three parameters can be rewritten using the procedure from Lemma~\ref{lem:shared_ratio}.
 As with the sampling of $\bm{b}$ in Section~\ref{sec:shared_vertexcover}, the sampling of $\bm{b}$ can be rewritten using the procedure from Lemma~\ref{lem:shared_const}.

 Let us consider the randomness of Algorithm~\ref{alg:fvs}.
 In Algorithm~\ref{alg:fvs}, only whether $\widetilde{\bm{z}}_v > 0$ for each $v\in V$ matters in the output of \Call{CycleSparsification}{}.
 By modifying \Call{CycleSparsification}{} to reassign $\widetilde{\bm{z}}\leftarrow 1$ for all $v\in V$ where $\widetilde{\bm{z}}_v > 0$, the sampling of $\widetilde{\bm{z}}_v$ can be regarded as a procedure to set $\widetilde{\bm{z}}=1$ with some probability $\bm{q}_v$ determined by $\bm{z}_v$ and $p_v$.
 It can be implemented as follows: for each $v\in V$, a value $\bm{x}\in [0,1]$ is uniformly sampled.
 If $\bm{x}\leq \bm{q}_v$, $\widetilde{\bm{z}}_v$ is set to be $1$; otherwise, it is set to be $0$.
 This operation can be rephrased using Lemma~\ref{lem:shared_const}, without affecting the overall Lipschitz constant.